Ax0l0ti/Uni-Notes/Yr2 Notes📘/Semester 2/Cybersecurity/CyberSexy Key Terms.md

 > - For cryptography, again I expect a high-level understanding, rather than details (and note that I haven't even given details of AES, SHA-x etc.).
 So for Diffie-Hellman key agreement
 > - I DO **NOT** expect you to know the details (and people use Elliptic Curve Diffie-Hellman, and I haven't explained elliptic curves at all)
 > - I **DO** expect you to know that the message key has contributions from both A and B, so that breaking B's random number will not break any other communication.
+> **Examination Information Update**

+> [!danger] **EXAM NOTEEE**
+> Some of you have noticed that the examination is marked as "Open Book", but the interpretation of "open book" in this course is as follows.
+> I will give you (via Moodle) the story a week in advance of the examination, for you to read, digest and, should you wish, research.
+This is the extent to which the examination is "open".
+> However, YOU MAY NOT BRING anything into the examination, and I do not expect you have done any further research on the story, but I DO expect you to have understood it.

 ---
 ## 🧮 Definitions by Topic